jddllwqa/Dstar/docs/README.md

 - No Discord

-- Only 2 team members
+- Only 2 team members (We are based in Perth Australia)

 - Building better products all the time